Sport in Israel: Swimming

 Israel Swimming Association is the major swimming federation in Israel.
-Swimming is popular in Israel's many beaches along the Mediterranean coast, the Sea of Galilee (including open-water swimming marathons), in the Red Sea at the shores of Eilat, in the Dead Sea and in swimming pools.
+Swimming is popular at Israel's many beaches along the Mediterranean coast, in the Sea of Galilee (including open-water swimming marathons), in the Red Sea at the shores of Eilat, in the Dead Sea and in swimming pools.
 Famous Israeli swimmers include Eithan Urbach, Michael Halika, Gal Nevo, Yoav Gath, Yoav Bruck, Vered Borochovski, Amit Ivry, and Anna Gostomelsky.
 At the 1996 Summer Olympics in Atlanta, Israel's team qualified to the final of the prestigious Men's 4 × 100 metre medley relay.
 Uri Bergman won 12 gold medals at the Paralympic Games, and other paralympic swimmers such as Izhak Mamistvalov and Keren Leibovitch won several gold medals as well.

 The country's first swimming pool was built in 1933 as part of the Jerusalem YMCA.
 The first regulation-size swimming pool was built in 1935, just before the second Maccabiah, in Bat Galim.